 Moderate- to low-temperature geothermal resources are also used to heat buildings directly and to provide space heating through district heating systems in which heat is distributed to residences and commercial buildings from a central source.
 Most U.S. geothermal reservoirs are located in the western states, Hawaii, and Alaska, where the boundaries between massive plates in Earth’s crust provide a concentration of geological activity that traps the heat generated by nuclear decay of radioactive elements.

-Most U.S. geothermal reservoirs are located in the western United States, Hawaii, and Alaska, where the boundaries between massive plates in the Earth’s crust yield a concentration of geological activity.
+Most U.S. geothermal reservoirs are located in the western states, Hawaii, and Alaska, where the boundaries between massive plates in Earth’s crust provide a concentration of geological activity.

 Although the United States generates more electricity from geothermal energy than any other country in the world, in 2014 it accounted for a tiny fraction of 1% of our total energy supply.
 That fraction is expected to grow at about 5.5% per year between now and 2040, when it is projected to make up as much as 8% of electricity generation.
 But its total contribution to U.S. energy consumption will remain less than 1% for the near future.